NordicPlayground/ncs-cloud-client-workshop/Readme.md

 ### Step 7 - Control the RGB LED on the Thingy91 using the CAF module
 ---------------------------------------------------------------------
-For this step the Core Application Framework (CAF) LED module will be enabled in order to control the RGB LED on the Thingy91.
+For this step the Common Application Framework (CAF) LED module will be enabled in order to control the RGB LED on the Thingy91.

 Start by adding the following lines to the bottom of the prj.conf file:
 ```C